briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

 care found necessary during impoundment.
 Such costs may include the cost to have the animal spayed or neutered and vaccinated.

-3. _(c)_ The Chief of Police’s Office may keep a register of people interested in obtaining an animal impounded by the Village.
+3. _(c)_ The Chief of Police's Office may keep a register of people interested in obtaining an animal impounded by the Village.
 Such register may be categorized by the breed desired and should be set up to give the person who has been registered the longest period of time the first chance to obtain the